-WHE raise our voices in appreciation of WHE’s hard fought battle against abuse of wild horses and raise our copies of the Comprehensive Animal Welfare Policy in recognition of the difficult work to implement it.
+WHE raise our voices in appreciation of WHE’s hard fought battles against abuse of wild horses and raise our copies of the Comprehensive Animal Welfare Policy, to you Laura, in recognition of your difficult work to simply gain the first policy and the fight that goes on.
 We raise copies of the many victorious court orders that gained access and created First Amendment case law used nationwide in civil rights cases.
 We raise our coffee cups to all the roundups stopped, before they could begin, due to diligence in field work.

 Can you help us stay in the fight?

 Below is a short film featured in the New Yorker that later screened at Mountain film.
 Leigh began her journey living in her truck.
 Today she helms the modest org she built, Wild Horse Education.

 From this year, a Danish TV crew followed Leigh at Fish Creek.
 Our wild horses are loved worldwide.